fujaba/fulibWarehouse/src/main/scenarios/webapp/scenario.md

   There are Content with id pal-in, product-in, items-in and with description "input palette id?", "input product?", "input number of items?".
-  There is a Content with id add-palette-button and with description "button submit".
+  There is a Content with id add-palette-button and with description "button submit" and with action "submit('add-palette pal-in product-in items-in')".

   There is a Page with id add-supply-page and with description "New Supply | button Store Palettes"